Using AI chat¶

 To understand which types of question the assistant can answer, it is helpful to understand how it works below the hood:

-2. Gramps Web identifies a number of (e.g., ten) Gramps objects that are most likely to contain the information that answers the question.
-To this end, it uses a technique called "semantic search".
-For instance, if you ask "What's the name of John Doe's children?", if a family exists with John Doe as father, it is likely to be among the top results.
+- Semantic Search: Gramps Web identifies objects in your family tree that are most likely to contain relevant information.
+For instance, if you ask "What's the name of John Doe's children?", families with John Doe as father will be among the top results.

-3. Gramps Web feeds the user question along with the retrieved context information to a large language model ("chatbot") and asks it to extract the right answer.
+- Gramps Web feeds the question along with the retrieved information to a large language model to formulate an answer.

-Note that large language models are multilingual, so you can talk to it in your own language and it will answer in the same language.
+- Use your language: Large language models are multilingual, so you can ask questions in your own language and receive answers in the same language.

 Tip